 If you answered “yes” to the second question…

-Are you trying to convince yourself this person is the “right” spouse, partner or lover for you right now?
+4) Do you truly want to be with this person or are you trying to convince yourself this person is the “right” spouse, partner or lover for you right now?

 If you want to transform a toxic relationship into a loving one, it takes having an open heart about what’s possible without painting an unrealistic picture of the other person and combining that with deeply loving yourself.